Krincel/TempConverter-rs/README.md

 # TempConverter-rs
-Simple temperature converter that works between Fahrenheit, Celsius, and Kelvin
+Simple temperature converter that works between Fahrenheit, Celsius, and Kelvin; written entirely in Rust.